Local SEO is undoubtedly one of the most volatile categories of search engine optimization.

 Unlike conventional organic SEO, local SEO ranking factors include a wider spectrum of variables and considerations, and that change rather rapidly.

-2019 is a profound year for local SEO, as there’s a wealth of compelling changes at play.
+2019 was a profound year for local SEO, as there’s a wealth of compelling changes at play.
 For instance, mobile search overtook desktop search in 2018 with 58% of site visits coming from mobile devices.

 While this in itself implies a considerable shift in user intent toward immediate, local needs being queried, adding to this is the rise in “near me” searches.